 The present fog seems normal to us now.
 But it hasn’t always been so.
 Sometimes the pain of what we’ve lost - what many of you will never know - is so strong it knocks the air out of me.
 Yet I prefer the tears of loss to the hopelessness of forgetfulness.

-Zersetzung got it exactly right in Train Time (original source removed) !!!].
-Think about his words as you listen to Willie Nelson sing Steve Goodman’s 1971 song, *City of New Orleans.
+Zersetzung got it exactly right in Train Time [Original source gone as of 2017].
+Think about his words as you listen to Willie Nelson sing Steve Goodman’s 1971 song, City of New Orleans.

 Dear friends, there really was a time of wonder, of hope, of a future.
 May God have mercy on us and show us the way back.
 Amen.